 If a company chooses to train its own employees rather than hire a consultant or other outside help, education is necessary.

-“There is a variety of resources available,” says Keith Epperson, vice president of manufacturing and training, American Feed Industry Association.
-“There is a short course offered each spring and fall at Kansas State University that is co-sponsored by AFIA and NGFA, and the Northern Crop Institute holds its own HACCP training courses.”
+“There are a variety of resources available,” says Keith Epperson, vice president of manufacturing and training, American Feed Industry Association.
+“There is a short course offered each Spring and Fall at Kansas State University that is co-sponsored by AFIA and NGFA, and the Northern Crop Institute holds its own HACCP training courses.”

 NGFA also organizes a HACCP for the feed industry distance learning program, which is available to members at any time through its website.

 3. Create and use process flow diagrams

 A process flow diagram is a basic diagram that serves as a visual of how a product or a process flows from start to finish (Figure 1).